-Jenny lives in Greenwich with her husband, Sam, whom she married in the summer of 2012, and their cat, Sally.
+Jenny lives in Greenwich with her husband, Sam, whom she married in the summer of 2012.
 Sam serves as Vicar and Deacon-in-Charge at the Haitian Congregation of the Good Samaritan in the Bronx.
 In August 2013, Jenny and Sam were blessed with the birth of their son, Martin.

 As Curate and Youth Minister at Christ Church, Jenny shares the liturgical and pastoral responsibilities with the Rector and clergy as well as lay ministers of the congregation.
 Working with youth and families, Jenny is passionate about journeying with people of all ages as we wrestle with our faith and seek to serve God, each other, our communities and our world.
 Her career, ministry, studies and life make Jenny well acquainted with the balancing act of trying to integrate the commitments and vocations of family, friendship, ministry, work and study in a busy and demanding world.
 She seeks to serve and minister with the folks of Christ Church and beyond bearing witness to the Gospel that proclaims a living and loving God of grace, peace, justice and mercy.